A Hybrid High-Order method for creeping flows of non-Newtonian fluids: Abstract

 \section{Abstract}

 In this paper, we design and analyze a Hybrid High-Order discretization method for the steady motion of non-Newtonian, incompressible fluids in the Stokes approximation of small velocities.
-The proposed method has several appealing features including the support of general meshes and high-order, unconditional inf-sup stability, and orders of convergence that match those obtained for Leray--Lions scalar problems.
+The proposed method has several appealing features including the support of general meshes and high-order, unconditional inf-sup stability, and orders of convergence that match those obtained for scalar Leray--Lions problems.
 A complete well-posedness and convergence analysis of the method is carried out under new, general assumptions on the strain rate-shear stress law, which encompass several common examples such as the power-law and Carreau--Yasuda models.
-Numerical examples complete the exposition. \\ \textbf{Keywords:} Hybrid High-Order methods, non-Newtonian fluids, power-law, Carreau--Yasuda law, discrete Korn inequality
+Numerical examples complete the exposition. \\ \textbf{Keywords:} Hybrid High-Order methods, non-Newtonian fluids, power-law, Carreau--Yasuda law, discrete Korn inequality \\ \textbf{MSC2010 classification:} 65N08, 65N30, 65N12, 35Q30, 76D05